tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/dockerhub.md

 <p align = "center">
 <img src = "../img/docker-compose-your-env.png" width="500">
-<figcaption> Change the name of the directory where the volume is mounted to whichever your prefer.
-Just make sure that it is the same accross bot the dockerfile and docker compose files. </figcaption>
+<figcaption> Change the name of the directory where the volume is mounted to whichever you prefer.
+Just make sure that it is the same across both the dockerfile and docker-compose files. </figcaption>
 </p>

 ### Creating new versions of your images with "docker commit"

-Imagine that during the course of your project you have started to use a new python package not included in the original image that you already made available to other users on Dockerhub.
-In that case, if you have this package already installed in your image's container, you could simply use the [docker commit](https://docs.docker.com/engine/reference/commandline/commit/) command create a new version of your image including these changes and then push it.
+Imagine that during your project, have started to use a new python package not included in the original image that you already made available to other users on Docker Hub.
+In that case, if you have this package already installed in your image's container, you could simply use the [docker commit](https://docs.docker.com/engine/reference/commandline/commit/) command to create a new version of your image including these changes and then push it.
 For that you just have to run:

 `docker commit <container_id> <repo_name>:<new_tag>`

-As a reuslt, Docker will have created a new image which contains all the newly installed packages which you can push to your repository as previously shown.
+As a result, Docker will have created a new image that contains all the newly installed packages which you can push to your repository as previously shown.